Martin Burgess: Career

 After a first career as a restorer of Egyptian antiquities, Burgess turned to horology and clock-making and specialised in building innovative and gigantic clocks, often with a variety of unusual escapements.

-He was also a leading expert on John Harrison, the 18th-century horologist who built the first ever successful marine timekeeper (the forerunner of the marine chronometer) leading to the possibility of an accurate measurement of longitude.
+Burgess was also a leading expert on John Harrison, the 18th-century horologist who built the first ever successful marine timekeeper (the forerunner of the marine chronometer) leading to the possibility of an accurate measurement of longitude.

 Burgess coined the term sculptural horology in the 1960s.

 Notable clocks

 Burgess's First Sculptural Clock with Bells, from 1963, has the dimensions 8 ft high, 54+1/2 in wide, and 18+1/2 in deep.
 It is generally known as the Broxbourne Clock, after the house in Hertfordshire for which it was made.
 It was exhibited in the Former Time Museum of Rockford, Illinois, but is now in a private collection.

 His magnificent Second Sculptural Clock, made in 1965, is now owned by the American graphic artist Donald Saff.
 The clock (which appeared on the cover of the Horological Journal for August 2001) has a massive compound pendulum which beats at 2.5 seconds and an escape wheel which turns in five minutes.
 A limited edition of thirty-five half-size replicas, known as ‘'Concord clocks'’, Harrison style with grasshopper escapement and compound pendulum, was made by E. Dent and has the dimensions 30 in high, 14 in wide, 11 in deep.